ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-query.md

 nav_order: 4
 ---

-# How do I connect run queries on my database?
+# How do I run SQL queries on my database?

-Query the connected database with individual queries or as a batch that can be run sequentially, or asynchronously.
+SQL queries can be run on your FeatureBase database as:
+* individual commands
+* a sequential batch
+* an asynchronous batch

+Query results can be returned using the Python `print()` command.

 ## Before you begin